Windows Network Architecture and the OSI Model

 In Windows, the LLC sublayer is implemented by a software driver known as a protocol driver.

 The network layer controls the operation of the subnet.
 This layer determines the physical path that the data should take, based on the following:

-In the Windows network architecture, the LLC, network, and transport layers are implemented by software drivers known as protocol drivers, which are sometimes referred to as transport drivers.
+In the Windows network architecture, the transport layer is implemented by a protocol driver, which is sometimes referred to a transport driver.